konnn04/RiikonBot/README.md

 Each package has four main lifecycle methods:

-- `initialize`: Called when the bot starts up
+- `initialize`: Called when the bot starts up, used for setup and resource loading
-- `onEnable`: Called when the package is enabled
+- `onEnable`: Called when the package is enabled, ideal for starting services
-- `onDisable`: Called when the package is disabled
+- `onDisable`: Called when the package is disabled, used for cleanup
-- `onConfigUpdate`: Called when the package configuration is updated
+- `onConfigUpdate`: Called when the package configuration is updated, allows real-time config changes

 #### Package Structure